Warsaw University of Technology: History

+Polish technical universities developed differently from modern universities.
+The Humboldtian model of higher education incorporated institutional autonomy to protect universities from the interference of external stakeholders, especially corporate actors..
+Technical institutions of various post-secondary status were closer to industry as a consequence of economic growth and industrial development.
+There was growing demand for highly trained specialists in engineering.

 1826–1831

 The origins of Polish universities of technology go back to the 18th century.
-They were related to either military technology or mining, which demanded complicated technological processes as a result of the exploitation of deeper seams.
-The model school of technology, a university of technology, was designed by the French, who in 1794 founded the Ecole polytechnique, in Paris.
-In the beginning of the 19th century, universities of technology were opened in Prague (in 1806), Vienna (1815), and Karlsruhe (1824).
+They were related to either military technology or mining.
+For example, the extraction of coal requires complex technological processes to exploit deeper seams.

+The model school of technology, a university of technology, was designed by the French, who in 1794 founded the Ecole polytechnique in Paris.
+At the beginning of the 19th century, technical universities were established in Prague (in 1806), Vienna (1815), and Karlsruhe (1824).

 In Poland, the first multidisciplinary university of technology was the Preparatory School for the Institute of Technology, which opened on 4 January 1826.
 The Warsaw University of Technology still cultivates its traditions.
-The man who played the most important part in creating the school and writing its charter was Stanisław Staszic.
-Kajetan Garbiński, a mathematician and Warsaw University professor became the director.
+The person who played the most important part in creating the school and writing its charter was Stanisław Staszic.
+Kajetan Garbiński, a mathematician and professor at Warsaw University, became the director.
 The school was closed in 1831, after the November Insurrection.